- SAP has been forced to move HANA into the background of its marketing focus for various reasons.

 “The far bigger threat and loss of income and account control to SAP is from IaaS/PaaS providers, not database vendors. “

 This was not at all the SAP’s vision for the outcome of HANA.

 SAP was never a database company, and now it looks like it won’t be (a significant one) in the future.
 And, there is nothing wrong with that.
 In retrospect, SAP’s acquisitions of Sybase and other purchases (that it made very quietly) that ended up being HANA could have been invested to much better effect by merely fixing ECC issues and upgrading product support.

 HANA will still be there, but SAP’s marketing focus is moving on to other things.
 Right now, it’s unclear exactly which it will choose.
 C/4HANA is the new kid in town.
 S/4HANA is still a centerpiece.
 SAP has so many products, toolkits, announcements, and concepts to promote that SAP marketing is a beehive of activity.
 However, the overhyping of HANA to promote S/4HANA has subsided.
 S/4HANA will now be more sold on its functionality (as ECC always was).

 What the Future Holds for HANA

 SAP has shifted to making the compatibility argument to customers, but not in public.
 Publicly SAP says that the only application for which HANA is a requirement is S/4HANA.
-However, the sales reps repeatedly makes the argument that their applications can only work as intended with HANA.
-We evaluate these compatibility arguments for clients and are always surprised by the new explanations that SAP comes up with to drive customers to HANA.
-The accuracy of these private statements to customers should never be taken on face value, but need to be evaluated on a case by case basis.
+However, the sales reps repeatedly argue that their applications can only work as intended with HANA.
+We evaluate these compatibility arguments for clients and are always surprised by the new explanations SAP comes up with to drive customers to HANA.
+The accuracy of these private statements to customers should never be taken on face value but need to be evaluated on a case by case basis.